xphyr/amqpexample/README.md

 ## Deploying the Application

 The single Image can be used as both the application that creates and fills the AMQP queue and the application that removes the entries from the queue.
+Sample YAML is included in the `k8s` directory to deploy a pre-compiled application from the Quay registry.